 - Connectivity: ANT+, Bluetooth (KICKR Bike v2 also has WiFi)

-TIP: Read my comparison of the Wahoo KICKR Bike vs. Tacx NEO Bike for more differences and details between these two smart bikes.
+TIP: Read my comparison of the Wahoo KICKR Bike vs. Tacx NEO Bike for more details about the differences between these two smart bikes.

-KICKR Bike is almost fully customizable fit-wise and features-wise.
+KICKR Bike is almost fully customizable, fit-wise and features-wise.
 Let me explain.
-The possibility to adjust the fit is a standard on all smart bikes.
+The possibility of adjusting the fit is standard on all smart bikes.
 However, KICKR stands out with 5 crank lengths and the ELEMNT APP.
-For example, Wattbike ATOM only has one.
+For comparison, Wattbike ATOM only has one crank length.

 The app offers you 3 ways to set the fit.
 You can either: